dggreenbaum/openssl-pki/README.md

 =========
 [![Ansible Galaxy](https://img.shields.io/badge/role-dggreenbaum.openssl--pki-blue.svg)](https://galaxy.ansible.com/dggreenbaum/openssl-pki/) [![Build Status](https://travis-ci.org/dggreenbaum/openssl-pki.svg?branch=master)](https://travis-ci.org/dggreenbaum/openssl-pki)

-This role sets up a root certificate authority (CA), an arbitrary number of intermediate CAs (EG for each environment), and an arbitrary number SSL/TLS keys and certificates signed by those  CAs.
+This role sets up a root certificate authority (CA), an intermediate CA, and an arbitrary number SSL/TLS keys and certificates signed by the intermediate CA.

 Requirements
 ------------

 Requires a Unix like operating system.
-(Linux/OSX) The latest Debian/Ubuntu are supported.
+(Linux/OSX) The latest Debian/Ubuntu and MacOS are supported.

-This role will attempt to install the openssl package or equivilant for your operating system.
-If your operating system does not have an openssl package (EG Windows)m this role won't work.
+This role will attempt to install the openssl package or equivalent for your operating system.
+If your operating system does not have an openssl package (EG Windows) this role won't work.

 Role Variables
 --------------